• Skip to primary navigation

 • Use hands to blend in spices.
 Begin with salt and blend for about 30 seconds.
 Then blend additional spices for 30 seconds to 1 minute since additional spices have a bigger volume.

-Ground pork in a mixing bowl with seasonings mixed in
+Ground pork in a mixing bowl with spices and seasonings mixed in.

 How to Form a Sausage Patty

 Divide spiced meat into evenly sized portions.
-Form each portion into a ball, flatten it out and make the patty as round as you can.
+Form each portion into a ball, flatten it out and make the patty as round and as flat as you can.
 If the edges break smooth together before cooking.

 When is Sausage Done?